siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 203 Minimal Propagating Closure of Source-Free Flow.md

 This is not the neutral propagating wave equation, whose time and space terms appear with opposite signs.
 A single self-curl evolution therefore does not by itself furnish the propagating closure we seek.
-It preserves turning, but the second-order relation has the wrong sign for neutral propagation.
+It preserves turning, but the second-order relation has the wrong relative sign between its time and space terms for neutral propagation.

 ## 203.4 Coupled Curl Evolution